Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

 Kevin James is a professional table tennis player and an ITTF level 3 coach.
-He is the co-founder of PingPongBros.com a website dedicated to providing all table tennis enthusiasts with the best product reviews, equipment news, and tips and tricks.
+He co-founded PingPongBros.com, a website dedicated to providing all table tennis enthusiasts with the best product reviews, equipment news, and tips and tricks.
 If you enjoyed this blog post or want to know more about him, feel free to email him at kevin@pingpongbros.com